Castux/SnakeEyes/docs.md

 Similarly, instead of a `Die`, one can provide a `DiceCollection`, which will be converted to a single `Die` via the `sum` method.

+## Nested dice

+When creating a die with `d(outcomes)`, outcomes can be themselves `Die` objects.
+In that case, the nested dice are flattened: it corresponds to the idea of replacing the result with the outcome of another die.
+For instance, `d{1,2,3,d6}` concisely expresses "roll a d4, and if a 4 comes up, roll a d6 instead".

+Similarly, the function passed to `apply` can return `Die` objects instead of single values.

 ## Global functions

 ### d(n)